vermont skiing

 Snowboarding in the Ottawa Valley isn’t about mega-resorts or influencer runs.
 Instead, it’s about community hills, side hits you’ve memorized, and that one line through the trees you always take.

 Meanwhile, the cold hits different here.
-It’s sharp.
+It feels sharp.
 Clean.
 Real.

 Ottawa Valley coffee is roasted to cut through winter mornings.
-Smooth enough to drink black.
-Bold enough to wake you up.
-Balanced enough that you’re not buzzing out halfway through the first run.
+It’s smooth enough to drink black, yet bold enough to wake you up fully.
+At the same time, it stays balanced so you’re not buzzing out halfway through the first run.

 There’s nothing like first chair.